The idea of the shadow CV

 My employment history

 My CV shows how I went from a funded postgrad scholarship to a full time job on a project at Oxford, to my UTS Chancellor’s Postdoctoral Research Fellowship, which was converted into an ongoing position at UTS.

-- Not getting interviewed, twice: about 3 years into my postdoc job at Oxford, I applied for two jobs advertised at Lecturer/Senior Lecturer level.
+- Not getting interviewed 1: about 3 years into my postdoc job at Oxford, I applied for a advertised at Lecturer/Senior Lecturer level.
 I felt I had a pretty good publication track record, and relevant teaching experience.
 I wasn’t even called for interview.
 I had no idea how small a fish I looked in such a big, competitive pond.

 - ESRC failure #3 – Part of a team applying for money to look at the education system in Bhutan.
 Mixed reviews.
 No funding.

 - ESRC failure #2 – I was part of a team that applied for funding for a project on doctoral education.
 The reviews were pretty blunt.
 No cash registers ringing anywhere near me this time!